lyarenei/plex-beetbrainz/README.md

 I went with python implementation for my own convenience.

 ## Beets integration
-This service integrates with beets for one and only reason.
+This app/service integrates with Beets for one and only reason.
 To pull up the metadata for the currently listened track, so I could submit them to ListenBrainz.
 However, this is not a universal solution and only works if you use beets for managing your music library.
-Beets stores all metadata about each track, and these data are easily accessible through a simple JSON api.
+Beets stores all metadata about each track, and these data are easily accessible through a simple JSON API.

 ### How to run
 You can run this server without Beets integration, but then you might be better with actually using eavesdrop.fm